peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public static PeterO.Mail.Message FromMailtoUri(
         string uri);

  Creates a message object from a MailTo URI (uniform resource identifier).
 The MailTo URI can contain key-value pairs that follow a question-mark, as in the following example: "mailto:me@example.com?subject=A%20Subject".
 In this example, "subject" is the subject of the email address.
 Only certain keys are supported, namely, "to", "cc", "bcc", "subject", "in-reply-to", "comments", "keywords", and "body".
 The first seven are header field names that will be used to set the returned message's corresponding header fields.
 The last, "body", sets the body of the message to the given text.
 Keys other than these eight will be ignored.
-(Keys are compared using a basic case-sensitive comparison, in which two strings are equal if they match after converting the basic upper-case letters A to Z (U + 0041 to U + 005A) in both strings to basic lower-case letters.)
+(Keys are compared using a basic case-sensitive comparison, in which two strings are equal if they match after converting the basic upper-case letters A to Z (U+0041 to U+005A) in both strings to basic lower-case letters.)
 The same key (matched using a basic case-insensitive comparison) can appear more than once; for "subject", "cc", "bcc", and "in-reply-to", the last value with the given key is used; for "to", all header field values as well as the path are combined to a single To header field; for "keywords" and "comments", each value adds another header field of the given key; and for "body", the last value with that key is used as the body.

    <b>Parameters:</b>